berrym/lusush/docs/lle_specification/13_user_customization_complete.md

     - **23_interactive_completion_menu_complete.md**: Complete completion menu customization with category and ranking support

     The specification maintains Lusush's commitment to professional development standards while providing the foundation for guaranteed implementation success in the comprehensive LLE specification project with full Phase 2 User Interface Integration support.

+### **User Empowerment Through Customization**

+The User Customization System transforms LLE from a static line editor into a fully programmable editing environment.
+Users can:

+- **Create Personal Workflows**: Custom keybindings and editing operations tailored to individual needs
+- **Extend Functionality**: Plugins that add completely new capabilities without modifying core LLE
+- **Adapt to Projects**: Project-specific configurations and completion sources
+- **Share Configurations**: Export/import systems for team collaboration and personal backup
+- **Script Integration**: Full access to LLE APIs through Lua and Python for advanced customization
+- **Performance Optimization**: Monitor and optimize custom configurations for maximum efficiency

+The system follows the principle that **users should never be limited by the original design** - if something can be customized or extended, the User Customization System provides a way to do it safely and efficiently.

     ---